fuzzblob/YoAudio/docs/build.md

 At the moment the build process has only ever been tested on Windows with Microsoft Visual Studio 2017 Community Edition.
 Follow these steps to generate a Visual Studio project:

-- install Microsoft Visual Studio ([17 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022) recommended)
+- install Microsoft Visual Studio (currently recommended [VS17 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022))
 	- in the setup select the MSVC C++ compiler and Windows SDK
 - download the [SDL2 Development Libraries](https://github.com/libsdl-org/SDL/releases/download/release-2.32.2/SDL2-devel-2.32.2-VC.zip) (zip file labeled **"SDL2-devel-2.XX.X-VC"**)
 	- extract the `include` and `lib` folders to `./dependencies/SDL2/`
 - run CMake
-	- an example is provided for VS 17 2022 `build_Windows_VisualStudio2022.bat`
+	- an example is provided for VS 17 2022 [build_Windows_VisualStudio2022.bat](../build_Windows_VisualStudio2022.bat)
 - open the created solution file (e.g. `/build/YoAudio.sln`) and build the code (`Ctrl + Shift + B`)
 - the output will be built to `/bin/Debug`
 	- YoAudio-Engine.lib (linking symbols)